 After I spoke to her, someone suggested she contact the historical society and see about getting it registered and possibly restored through them.
 Considering it’s age and who built it, I agree that she should pursue it.

-In the last blog, I didnt know what this used to be.
+When I wrote the first blog about Weableau, I didn’t know what this used to be.
 Turns out, it was a variety store:

 “In my memory I can still see Glenn Jennings smiling, standing in the store on the hardwood floors with all the knickknacks, small household items, and items that kept you wandering and looking for a long time.
 Unlike the local box stores, visiting the little stores was a social experience where the shopkeeper asked, “How are you today,” but really meant, “How are you?
 How are Bill and Beulah?
 How are their kids?”
 You just don’t get that at the big stores.” – Patti Hutton